Maple Sourcing Ltd.

 - The documents offer clear guidelines to the supplier and QC inspector, ensuring that your requirements are met.

-- They even serve as a reference point to resolve any disputes or discrepancies that can arise during production or inspection.
+- They even serve as a reference point to resolve any disputes or discrepancies that can arise during production or QC inspection in China.

 The documents provide a basis for evaluating supplier’s performance and holding them accountable for delivering products that meet the specified requirements.